GreatSealUSA/GreatSealUSA_Art/Pluribus_For_Littles/Stand_Look_Outward_from_Step_13.md

 Yes - It Can Happen (Official Music Video)
 2,705,509 views December 24, 2013 (Christmas Eve)

 Lyrics: "It can happen to *everyone* eventually" - We The People Pluribus.
+Lyrics: "Developing words that linger.
+Through **fields of green, through open eyes**.
+This for us to see." - On the Nile river on the front-facing side of the pyramid.
+OPERA_A https://youtu.be/OeVgcIFEh3I?t=145

+&nbsp;

+* "this **new world** has been built in the sense of God's original creation, and the reflection of God's original creation, through reason, has brought this about.
+If you look behind that pyramid, you see a desert. **If you look before it, you see plants** growing." - Summer of 1986 lessons for Luke Skywalker audiences in California

 &nbsp;